haberdashPI/vscode-master-key/notes.md

       - NOTE: could still be helpful to have, even with the quick pick so it shows up with other commands (do only for things in the default mode maybe??)
   - open menu for multi-key commands after a short delay
   - show keybindings in webview (copy from old extension)

+- add: visualPriority (which overrides the index priority) for quick pick (maybe pick a better name)
+- add: remove keybinding command
+- add: insert default bindings into a new file

 - idea: we want the default mode (which can be set by the user) to require no when clause for it; in this way